Hadoop-bigdata/hadoop-study/README.md

 	The Docker's default environment CPUs is 2 and Memory is 2GB, while for Hadoop we need to at least update the CPUs to 4 and Memory to 4GB for computer.
-	Please notice that the Docker preferences depends on your computer.
-	The more Memory and CPUs you give to Docker, the faster running speed you have.
-	If the Docker is not running properly, giving more Memory and CPUs can potentially solve the problem.

 ## 2. Pull Hadoop Image in Docker